Academics

 • Biblically-Based

 All truth is God’s truth- that thought undergirds everything that we do and teach at TCS.
-The Bible and what it teaches about God, man, and the world must be the starting place for every subject if we are going to properly instruct students.
-To this end, not only are Bible classes taught in each grade, but each subject is taught within the context of a Christian worldview.
+Holy Scripture and what it teaches about God, man, and the world are the starting place for every subject if we are going to properly instruct students.
+To this end, not only are Bible classes taught in each grade, but every other subject is taught within the context of a Christian worldview.

-Elementary- Basic Bible doctrine, Old Testament Survey, New Testament Survey, Shorter Catechism
+Our Elementary Bible curriculum covers Basic Bible doctrine, Old Testament Survey, and New Testament Survey.

 • Academically Excellent

 Academic excellence is lost in much of modern education.
-Rather than being pushed to excel and do their best, students are allowed to just get by with bare minimum effort.
-At Trinity, we believe that students ought to be pushed to do their very best to the glory of God.
-Subjects taught do not just cover the minimum requirements, but seek to push students to excel, to think, and to better understand the world that God has given them to live in.
+Rather than teaching critical thinking and fostering a love for learning, modern education is content and test-driven.
+At TCS, we believe that students ought to be challenged to do their very best to the glory of God.
+Subjects taught do not just cover the minimum requirements, but seek to encourage students to excel, to think, and to better understand the world in which God has placed them.
 Under God’s blessing, they build skills and gain knowledge that will be useful throughout their lives.

 • Classical